How to write an invoice

 Writing an invoice correctly is essential for getting paid the right amount, on time.
 A clear, simple and accurate invoice helps avoid any issues or misunderstandings – it’s also the professional thing to do.

 Invoices are essential for record-keeping and are important tax documents that show your income and sales.
-Getting your invoicing wrong could get you into trouble with HMRC.
+You can’t reclaim VAT using an invalid invoice, so if your documentation is wrong you could have very unhappy clients and face your own issues, too.

 What details need to be on a UK invoice?